veliovgroup/spiderable-middleware/README.md

 =======
 This package acts as middleware and intercepts requests to your Node.js application from web crawlers.
 All requests proxy passed to the Spiderable (Prerender) Service, which returns static, rendered HTML.

-__Note__: *This package proxy pass real HTTP headers and response code, to reduce overwhelming requests, try to avoid HTTP-redirect headers, like* `Location` *and others.
+__Note__: *This package proxies real HTTP headers and response code, to reduce overwhelming requests, try to avoid HTTP-redirect headers, like* `Location` *and others.
 Read how to [return genuine status code](https://github.com/VeliovGroup/spiderable-middleware#return-genuine-status-code) and [handle JS-redirects](https://github.com/VeliovGroup/spiderable-middleware#javascript-redirects).*

 This middleware was tested and works like a charm with:
  - [meteor](https://www.meteor.com/): [example](https://github.com/VeliovGroup/spiderable-middleware/blob/master/examples/meteor.middleware.js)